 Sandymount is a stately Bermuda house with its structural origins dating back to the 1600s.
 This luxury four bedroom-four bathroom house is nestled into 2.5 acres of property with spectacular views unparalleled views over the island's north shore and Baileys Bay.

 For those seeking to vacation in Bermuda, Sandymount is the perfect choice for visitors seeking privacy, luxury, and convenience.
-It is like staying on a private island, without dealing with the hassle of boats.
+It is like staying on a private island, with the ease of walking or driving off the property.

 THE HISTORY OF SANDYMOUNT

 From soon after the establishment of the settlement Bermuda in 1612, privateering played a major role in its early economy.
 Privateering was essentially pirates with a licence from the Crown to attack, pillage and capture vessels of countries which England was at war with or who were trading with such countries.